Are Medium and Message Inseparable?

 Being consumer centric means always putting the consumer first.
 Always!

 It does not mean being brand centric.
 Or client centric.
 Or creative centric.
-Or business centric.
+Or data centric, Or business centric.
 Or full service centric.
 Or positioning centric.
 Or metric centric.
 Or any of the other recently popular agency mantras.

 It means being the true advocate of the consumer, in all of his manifestations.